nahusznaj/twilio_sms_app-python/readme.md

         $ cd my_twilio_flask_app
         ```

-    2. Create the virtual environment with a name of your choice, I put `twilio_app_env`:
+    2. Create the virtual environment with a name of your choice, I put `twilio_app_venv`:

         ```
         $ python3 -m venv twilio_app_venv
         ```
-        You'll find `twilio_app_venv` in your project folder.
-Activate  the virtual environment:
+        You'll find a `twilio_app_venv` folder within your project folder.
+Now activate the virtual environment:

         ```
         $ source twilio_app_venv/bin/activate
         ```

-        You should see the terminal prompt a bit different.
-Now it should display the virtual environment that you are using currenlty, as in:
+        If this worked, you'll see the terminal prompt a bit different: now it should display the virtual environment as in:

         ```
         (twilio_app_venv) Macbook:my_twilio_flask_app yourusername$ _